williamdemeo/fpinscala_wjd/README.md

 ### Getting Started with fpinscala in Eclipse

-To get started with the exercises in the book in the Eclipse IDE, I followed these steps:
+To get started solving the exercises in the book "Functional Programming in Scala" using the Eclipse IDE, I followed these steps:

 1. Clone the [fpinscala repository](https://github.com/fpinscala/fpinscala)
-   onto local drive:
+   to my local drive:

         git clone git@github.com:fpinscala/fpinscala.git

-2. Create a new repository called my_fpinscala in my own GitHub account, set the remote url of my cloned copy of fpinscala to point to this new repo, and push the files to the new repo:
+2. Create a new repository called my_fpinscala in my GitHub account, set the remote url of my copy of fpinscala to point to my new repo, and push the files:

         git remote set-url origin git@github.com:williamdemeo/my_fpinscala.git
 		git push -u origin master

-3. Now we need to prepare the project to be imported into Eclipse.
+3. Prepare the project files to be imported into Eclipse.

    The first step is to make sure the Scala build tool (sbt) is installed with the right plugins and libraries.
 (I already had sbt installed, so just need